2026-2027 Competition is Now Closed. Please visit the Competition & Selection webpage for additional information.

 Award Profile

-The U.S. Study/Research Award allows young professionals, recent graduates, artists, and graduate students to conduct collaborative research projects for up to one academic year (10 months) at a higher education institution, research center, public institution, or NGO in Colombia.
+The U.S. Study/Research Award enables young professionals, recent graduates, artists, and graduate students to conduct collaborative research projects or pursue full graduate programs for up to 8 months at a higher education institution, research center, public institution, or NGO in Colombia.

-This program promotes academic mobility and integration for professionals, young researchers, artists, and graduate students, while setting the basis for further academic collaboration and fostering interdisciplinary work/research that addresses different needs and challenges in Colombia and the U.S. This award also creates links between U.S. Student researchers and key stakeholders in Colombia, including government agencies, entrepreneurs, NGOs, local communities, students, among others, and supports the internationalization processes at Colombian higher education institutions and other eligible host institutions.
+This program promotes academic mobility and integration for professionals, young researchers, artists, and graduate students while laying the groundwork for further academic collaboration and fostering interdisciplinary work/research that addresses different needs and challenges in Colombia and the U.S. This award also creates linkages between U.S. Student Researchers and key stakeholders in Colombia, including government agencies, entrepreneurs, NGOs, local communities, students, and others, and supports internationalization processes at Colombian higher education institutions and other eligible host institutions.

 Grant Length